Updated November 15, 2023

-Basically, there exist 4 different market structures in any economy or country.
-Monopoly vs Monopolistic competition can be differentiated in terms of the number of firms and their relative sizes, the elasticity of demand curves that they face, ways that they compete with other firms for sales and ease/difficulty with which firms can either enter/exit the market.
-Perfect competition, at one end of the spectrum, consists of many firms that produce identical products and hence forces all firms to sell at the same market price.
+There exist 4 different market structures in any economy or country.
+There are differences between monopoly and monopolistic competition in terms of the number of firms and their relative sizes, the elasticity of demand curves that they face, ways that they compete with other firms for sales, and ease/difficulty with which firms can either enter/exit the market.
+At one end of the spectrum, perfect competition consists of many firms that produce identical products and force all firms to sell at the same market price.

-Monopoly firms’ source of power comes from elements such as copyrights or patents.
-Control over a resource needed specifically to make the product could be another source of power for a monopoly firm.
+Monopoly firms’ power source comes from elements such as copyrights or patents.
+Control over a resource needed specifically to make the product could be another power source for a monopoly firm.
 More often than not, monopoly power is supported by the government.
 Monopolists are price searchers as they have imperfect information regarding market demand.
 They must experiment with different prices to find the one that maximizes profit.

 Figure 1 illustrates the revenues and cost structure for a monopolist.
 Production will expand till Marginal Revenue (MR) = Marginal costs (MC) at optimal output Q*.
 The price at which the product will sell is in a demand curve which is P*.
 In perfect competition, the profit-maximizing output is when MR = MC, which is the same for the monopolist.
-To ensure a profit, the demand curve must lie above the firm’s Average Total Cost (ATC) at the optimal quantity so that price > ATC.
-Monopoly profit is ensured when the demand curve lies above the firm’s Average Total Cost (ATC) at the optimal quantity which is characterized by price P* > ATC.
+To ensure a profit, the demand curve must lie above the firm’s Average Total Cost (ATC) at the optimal quantity so that price > ATCDemand beyond the firm’s Average Total Cost (ATC)ensures monopoly profit at the optimal quantity, characterized by price P* > ATC.